brettschneider/python_promise_keeper/docs/03_reference_Promise.markdown

     from promise_keeper import PromiseKeeper
     pk = PromiseKeeper

+    # Method 1
     promise = pk.submit(lambda x: x*0.5, (50,))

+    # Method 2
+    primise2 = Promise(lambda x: x*2, (25,))
+    pk.submit_promise(promise)
     while not promise.is_ready()
         pass
     print promise

+###Constructor Arguments###

+There are two ways to create a Promise.
+The first way is to use the _submit_ method of a PromiseKeeper instance.
+The _submit_ method will construct a Promise, submit it to the work queue and then return it to the caller.

+The other way to create a Promise is to use the Promise classes constructor.
+This doesn't schedule it to be worked on by any given PromiseKeeper.
+You still need to submit it to a PromiseKeeper instance using it's _submit\_promise_ method.

+That said, here are the Promise constructor's arguments:

+__task__ - This should be a callable that will be executed by a PromiseKeeper instance.
+This argument is mandatory.

+__args__ - This should be a list or tuple of arguments that will be passed to the task.
+This argument it optional and defaults to an empty list.

+__kwargs__ - This should be a dictionary of kwargs that will be passed to the task.
+This argument is optional argument and default to an empty dictionary.

+__notify__ - This should be a callable that takes a single argument.
+The PromiseKeeper that executes your task will call _notify_ with the Promise it executed when the task is done.

+    promise_1 = Promise(lambda x: x*x, (25,))

+    def promise_done(promise):
+        print promise.get_result()

+    promise_2 = Promise(notify=promise_done, task=calculate_pi)

+    def get_longest(item_1='', item_2=''):
+        if len(item_1) > len(item_2):
+            return item_1
+        else:
+            return item_2

+    promise_3 = Promise(task=get_longest, kwargs={ \
+        'item_1': 'Python', 'item_2': 'rocks'})

 ###Methods###